swagger-api/swagger.io-docs/src/content/docs/specification/v3_0/api-host-and-base-path.md

 path
 ```

 In OpenAPI 3.0, you use the `servers` array to specify one or more base URLs for your API. `servers` replaces the `host`, `basePath` and `schemes` keywords used in OpenAPI 2.0.
-Each server has an `url` and an optional Markdown-formatted `description`.
+Each server has a `url` and an optional Markdown-formatted `description`.

 ```yaml
 servers: